GAIR-NLP/LIMI/README.md

 ## Evaluation

 To support the rigorous assessment of agentic capabilities outlined in this work, we release a comprehensive evaluation suite.
-This framework is designed to benchmark Large Language Models (LLMs) on the held-out evaluation subset $D_{\text{eval}}$ and is structured around two core components: an inference module (utilizing the VLLM framework for efficient generation) and an evaluation module for scoring model performance against our defined metrics.
+This framework is designed to benchmark agency for Large Language Models (LLMs) on the held-out evaluation subset $D_{\text{eval}}$.

-The evaluation module implements the four key metrics: First-Turn Functional Completeness (FTFC), Success Rate (SR@R), Remaining Chances (RC@R), with a computational budget of R = 3 rounds.
-For FTFC and other rule-based assessments, we employ precise matching of requirements and outcomes.
+The evaluation module implements the three key metrics: First-Turn Functional Completeness (FTFC), Success Rate (SR@R) and Remaining Chances (RC@R), with a computational budget of R = 3 rounds.
+For detailed benchmark tasks, please refer to [AgencyBench](https://agencybench.opensii.ai).

-For detailed instructions on usage, implementation details, and replication of our experimental results, please refer to the complete documentation available at \texttt{eval/README.md}.

 ## License